neondatabase/website/content/docs/guides/partner-billing.md

      --header 'authorization: Bearer $NEON_API_KEY' | jq
 ```

 And here is what the response might look like.
-Key fields are highlighted in <what color?>.
+Key fields are highlighted in //what color?//.

 <details>
 <summary>Response body</summary>